alokmenghrajani/alokmenghrajani.github.com/_posts/2025/2025-07-11-building-crossabble.md

 ## Infrastructure

-To wrap up this post, I'll briefly cover the infrastructure.
+To wrap up these notes, I'll briefly cover the infrastructure.
 In order to minimize costs and maximize availability, the site is generated using a custom script, akin to a static site generator.
 The code is hosted in a private GitHub repo, but can easily be relocated anywhere.
 The static site is served by